 The Department of Education notifies you that your application was processed and provides you with a Student Aid Report (SAR).
 Review the SAR carefully for accuracy, and make sure our school code 002688 is listed.
 There will be a message on your SAR if additional information is needed to complete the process.

-Step 4: The School of Medicine will send estimated award letters to all future students who completed a FAFSA after October 1, 2018.
-Actual award letters are mailed after matriculation.
+Step 4: The School of Medicine will send estimated award letters to all future students who completed a FAFSA after October 1, 2019.
+Actual award notifications will be made available after matriculation.